fragolinux/shellgAIde/FUTURE.md

 ---

+## 9. Direnv Auto-Load (Optional)

+### Context
+Some contributors prefer automatic activation of the GNU-first environment without running `source .toolchain/env.sh` manually.

+### Proposed approach
+- Provide an optional `.envrc` that sources `.toolchain/env.sh`.
+- Document `direnv allow` as a one-time enablement step.

+### Notes
+- Keep `.envrc` under version control only if the whole team wants it.
+- This remains opt-in; it must not replace explicit `make shell` usage.

+---

 This document is intentionally separate from the README.
 The README describes **how to use the toolchain today**.
 This file describes **how it may evolve tomorrow**.